-I am a scholar of urban water resilience and environmental governance.
-I study the various dimensions of urban water governance in relation to sustainability and resilience debates.
-With a focus on urban planning and governance processes, I critically investigate the various and often uneven transitions towards more resilient and sustainable water futures.
-I have a PhD in Resources, Environment and Sustainability from the Institute for Resources Environment and Sustainability.
+I study urban water resilience and environmental governance.
+Broadly, I am interested in urban water governance in relation to sustainability and resilience debates.
+My current research interests include water resilience to climate change impacts, with a focus on natural infrastructure, stormwater and wastewater management, and incorporating science advise in decision-making.
+I have a PhD in Resources, Environment and Sustainability (2018) from the Institute for Resources Environment and Sustainability.
 In my doctoral work I studied the intersection of water governance, resilience and environmental justice in urban contexts using multiple qualitative and quantitative methodologies and a case study from Cape Town, South Africa.
-I engaged critically with resilience, evaluating the various ways in which resilience thinking is reshaping urban water governance across different scales.
-I also have a Bachelor of Arts degree in International Relations and a Master of Arts degree in Resource Management and Environmental Studies.
+I also have a Master of Arts degree in Resource Management and Environmental Studies and a Bachelor of Arts degree in International Relations.
 In my Master’s research I studied water governance and the human right to water in South Africa.
-In addition, I have practical experience with water development projects in the Nepalese Himalayas, focused on building irrigation canals and shaping strategies for future community development projects.
-My research interests also include water ethics, international development and transformative water governance.
-I am a member of the EDGES research collaborative and the Program on Water Governance.
+In addition, I have also worked on water development projects in the Nepalese Himalayas, focused on building irrigation canals and shaping strategies for future community development projects.
+My research interests also include water ethics and transformative water governance.

 In addition to my research, from 2013 to 2017 I was involved with the Water Ethics Network as an outreach coordinator, helping to develop strategies to promote awareness about water ethics and co-chairing the Water Future’s Water Ethics Working Group.
 I also sat on the Steering Committee of the International Development Research Network, a graduate student-driven network of scholars and practitioners in international development, based at the Liu Institute for Global Issues.
 More recently, I co-founded the Environmental Change and Transformations Network (ECTN).
 Before starting my Master’s, I was involved in a water development project in the Nepalese Himalayas, focused on building irrigation canals and shaping strategies for future community development projects.

-I am fluent in Bulgarian, Russian and Spanish.
-I have taken advanced training in the use of NVivo software for qualitative data analysis, as well as quantitative data analysis with STATA, SPSS and R. I have extensive training and experience with facilitation, teaching and project management
+I speak Bulgarian and Russian (fluent), Spanish (advanced), and am currently learning French.
+I have taken advanced training in the use of NVivo software for qualitative data analysis, as well as quantitative data analysis with STATA, SPSS and R. I have extensive training and experience with facilitation, teaching and project management.